A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-Here, we compare the combined protocols described above.
-First, we calculate pairwise correlations between the survival times of all protocols and find that the correlation coefficients are consistently around 0.99, with p-values close to zero.
+\textbf{Protocol comparison}.
+Here, we compare the combined protocols described earlier.
+We begin by calculating the pairwise correlations between the survival times of all protocols and find that the correlation coefficients are consistently around 0.99, with p-values close to zero.
+This high degree of correlation suggests that the protocols yield similar survival outcomes.
 This finding is further supported by the following analysis.
 For each patient, we assign a set of protocols.
 This set is constructed as follows: first, the protocol yielding the best survival outcome is assigned to the patient.
 Then, we include any protocol with a survival time that is no more than 5\% or 10\% shorter than the best protocol.
-This approach allows us to identify which virtual patients can be treated with multiple protocols and which require an individualized approach.
-When using a 5\% margin for protocol equivalence, we find that 6098 patients--approximately 60\% of the population--can be treated with any of the protocols.
+This approach allows us to identify which virtual patients can benefit from multiple protocols and which might require a more individualized approach.
+When using a 5\% margin for protocol equivalence, we find that 6098 patients--approximately 61\% of the population--can be treated with any of the protocols.
 With a 10\% margin, 7528 patients--approximately 75\% of the population--are eligible for treatment with any protocol.
 These results indicate that more than half of the patients can be treated with any of the protocols with comparable outcomes.

-On the other hand, it is evident that there are patients for whom the choice of protocol leads to substantial improvements in survival time.
-To identify the regions of the parameter space associated with these patients, we select those for whom 1, 2, or 3 protocols yield the same results within a 10\% margin.
-This group includes approximately 1000 patients (approximately 75\% of the population), for whom shifts in the median values of the parameters are presented in Table \ref{t:t_shift}.
-We observe that patients with lower immune suppression, lower immune resistance, and higher growth rates or mitotic stimulation may require an individualized approach.
+On the other hand, it is evident that some patients experience substantial improvements in survival time depending on the choice of protocol.
+To identify the regions of the parameter space associated with these patients, we select those for whom 1, 2, or 3 protocols yield similar results within a 10\% margin.
+This group includes approximately 1000 patients (approximately 10\% of the population).
+The shifts in the median values of key parameters for these patients are summarized in Table~\ref{t:t_shift}.
+Our analysis reveals that patients with lower immune suppression, lower immune resistance, and higher growth rates or mitotic stimulation may benefit from a more individualized treatment approach, as these factors seem to play a significant role in determining which protocol is most effective for them.